shiqiang-lin/gene-synthesis/README.md

 The script is used to produce the needed DNA fragments for merging into the full-length gene with PCR.
 All of the resultant DNA fragments have similar melting temperatures in the overlap regions, which is important for the successful assembly of target gene via PCR.

 Here we use the example file ‘beta_original.fasta’, which is the original gene sequence before sequence optimization, to show the running process of our script.
 We show the steps in the macOS.
-The steps in the Windows are largely the same, except that the Terminal prompt is different.
+The steps in the Windows are largely the same.

 Before running the script, make sure you have installed Python 3.10.
 ```zsh